 Wait Period The first week of short-term disability leave is generally a one-week wait period (i.e., seven consecutive calendar days) before short-term disability pay begins, unless otherwise indicated by state statutory requirements.
-If your short-term disability leave is due to a non-work-related illness or injury, you must apply any available sick time as pay during this first week of short-term disability leave.
-If your available sick time is exhausted, where allowable by state law, you must apply available personal days and floating holidays, if applicable, as well as any accrued and unused vacation as pay during the wait period.
-In addition, at your request, JPMorgan Chase will advance you unaccrued vacation time for the calendar year in which your leave begins for use during your one-week wait period.
+If your short-term disability leave is due to a non-work-related illness or injury, available sick time will be applied on your behalf as pay during this first week of short-term disability leave.
+If your available sick time is exhausted, where allowable by state law, available personal days and floating holidays will be applied on your behalf, if applicable, as well as any accrued and unused vacation as pay during the wait period.
+In addition, at your request, JPMorgan Chase will advance you unaccrued vacation time for the calendar year in which your leave begins and apply it on your behalf for use during your one-week wait period.
 If your short-term disability leave is due to a work-related illness or injury, a Workers' Compensation state-mandated wait period may also apply and will run concurrently with the STD Plan wait period.
-Furthermore, you may, but are not required to, apply any of your available paid time off as pay during the wait period.
+Furthermore, you may, but are not required to, have your available paid time off applied as pay during the wait period.
 If all of your paid time off is exhausted, the applicable portion of the first week of your short-term disability or Workers' Compensation leave is unpaid.
 For more information, please refer to the Time Away from Work Policies, available at me@jpmc > HR Policies > Time Away from Work.
-Please Note: Both overtime-eligible and exempt employees must record their available paid time off in the Time and Attendance System (TAS) during the one-week wait period in order for it to be paid.
+Please Note: JPMorgan Chase will apply available paid time off on your behalf during the one week wait period.
 If JPMorgan Chase advanced you unaccrued vacation time for a wait period and your employment later terminates, any vacation time that was paid to you but has not been accrued by your termination date will be considered a salary advance and will be recovered at termination, subject to applicable law.
 The STD Plan does not provide for unpaid disability leave.
 Please consult the Short-Term Disability Leave Policy for information on unpaid disability leave.
-Workers' Compensation Workers' Compensation insurance provides medical, disability, and other statutory benefits for employee illnesses and injuries arising out of and in the course and scope of work.
-Insurance Program Where applicable, short-term disability pay benefits may supplement a Workers' Compensation wage replacement benefit.
+Workers' Compensation Insurance Program Workers' Compensation insurance provides medical, disability, and other statutory benefits for employee illnesses and injuries arising out of and in the course and scope of work.
+Where applicable, short-term disability pay benefits may supplement a Workers' Compensation wage replacement benefit.
 Workers' Compensation claims are approved in accordance with applicable state Workers' Compensation law.
 If a Workers' Compensation claim is approved, the approval will also serve as the authorization of applicable pay benefits under the STD Plan.
 If a Workers' Compensation claim is denied, the leave will still be considered under the STD Plan and will be required to meet the requirements of the STD Plan in order to qualify as paid leave.
 For further information about JPMorgan Chase's Workers' Compensation administrators, please go to: FWS > Corporate Finance Groups > Global Treasury > Corporate Insurance Services > Workers' Compensation Claims Reporting.